Towns with tunnels

 At the turn of the 20th century, Ellinwood boasted 11 saloons in its underground tunnels, Starr said.
-As he led visitors down the wood steps into the underground blacksmith shop, Starr reminded them that they were "the same steps cowboys and drovers walked down."
+As he led visitors down the wooden steps into the underground blacksmith shop, Starr reminded them that they were "the same steps cowboys and drovers walked down."

 Starr pointed out the 19th-century propaganda, a newspaper clipping on the wall encouraging settlement in Barton County: "There is no region in the United States of the Rocky Mountains where there are more bright sunshiny days ... the thermometer rarely sinks below zero ... the air is so dry and pure that one scarcely realizes the range of the mercury."

 No horses were brought down into the blacksmith's shop.
 They were tied up and left outside, Starr said.
 But work was done down in these quarters.
-He jumped on a foot-powered grinding stone and held a hand scythe as sparks flew; pointing out the horse fly nets that horses once wore, a pair of leather chaps and a wagon umbrella from the Manglesdorf General Store.
+He jumped on a foot-powered grinding stone and held a hand scythe as sparks flew; pointing out the horse fly nets that horses once wore, a pair of leather chaps, and a wagon umbrella from the Manglesdorf General Store.

-"Without Adrianna Dierolf, we wouldn't have nothing," he said as he led visitors through the tunnels to Jung's Barber Shop with its original flooring, wallpaper and barber's mirror.
-The walls feature a deer head, a stuffed pheasant and a regulator clock.
+"Without Adrianna Dierolf, we wouldn't have nothing," he said as he led visitors through the tunnels to Jung's Barber Shop with its original flooring, wallpaper, and barber's mirror.
+The walls feature a deer head, a stuffed pheasant, and a regulator clock.

 But it is the bathhouse where the true uniqueness of Ellinwood's tunnels comes to light.

 It's one of the few places in Kansas that talks about prostitution, albeit in a PG-rated way.
 Sure, Wichita's Cowtown has the Dixie Lee Saloon Girls who sing and dance.
-Dodge City's Boot Hill has a few calling cards, police dockets and photographs of bad girls gone wild, such as Squirrel Tooth Alice, who kept a pet prairie dog on a chain, and others who did time in jail, said Boot Hill's curator Karen Pankratz.
+Dodge City's Boot Hill has a few calling cards, police dockets, and photographs of bad girls gone wild, such as Squirrel Tooth Alice, who kept a pet prairie dog on a chain, and others who did time in jail said Boot Hill's curator Karen Pankratz.
 And a few years ago the Kansas History Museum in Topeka did a temporary exhibit called "Sinners and Saints" that included a small exhibit of 19th century "working women."

 "The photographs in our collection looked like they had been staged," said Bob Keckeisen, museum director for the Kansas State Historical Society in Topeka.
 "You see more in a J.C.
 Penney's catalog."

-Starr walked to a bed within the underground bathhouse, leaned down and pushed it up and down to give a hint of the squeaky springs.
+Starr walked to a bed within the underground bathhouse, leaned down, and pushed it up and down to give a hint of the squeaky springs.

-"Now these whole line of men in the buff are waiting for her service," he said.
+"Now these whole lines of men in the buff are waiting for her service," he said.
 "You know what she's doing?
 She's sitting on the bed reading those cowboys bedtime stories for 25 cents."